zsigil/Chingu-FavoriteFonts-Tier2/README.md

 #### Style
 * Design is fully responsive
+* Back to top button allows smooth scrolling back to top

 #### Navigation
 * Although this project includes only one page, links are created for navigation (all link back to this main page)